MoisesFGNeto/E-commerce-Front/README.md

 1. **Product Search**: Easily find desired products by searching using keywords like product names or brands, description.

 2. **Account Section**: Manage your wishlist and order history.
 Gain easy access to your Wishlist and review your order history within the Account page.
-You can log in using your Google account or use the following credentials for testing:
+You can log in with Google or email and password.
-   email: myecommerceadm2023@gmail.com
-   pw : ecommerce_test

 4. **Sort Products**: Sort products by specific properties to help you find the perfect item quickly.